prometherion/openshift-prometheus-grafana-ambassador/README.md

 ## Backlog

-Still a lot to do: actually buildt via Docker multi-stage, should be Source2Image.
+Still a lot to do: the image is build via Docker multi-stage, but we want to migrate to Source2Image.

 No Go tests (my shame).